SALT-NLP/GEP_data/README.md

 ### Test new models?

 If you want to evaluate new models on our prompts, we provide [an example script](./generate.py) (from [this toolkit](https://github.com/invoke-ai/InvokeAI/tree/release-1.14)) of generating images.
+You can modify the image generation function to any function call.

-One can re-use the code above to calculate automatic GEP vectors/scores without human annotation.
+After image generation, one can re-use the code above to calculate automatic GEP vectors/scores without human annotation.

 ## Questions